-WHEREFORE, Plaintiff, individually and on behalf of the other Class Members, respectfully requests that the Court enter judgment in its favor and against Defendant as follows:
+WHEREFORE, Plaintiff, individually and on behalf of the other Class Members, respectfully requests that the Court enter judgment in their favor and against Defendants as follows:

-a.
-Entering an order certifying the proposed nationwide Classes, as requested herein, designating Plaintiff as Class representative, and appointing Plaintiff's undersigned attorneys as Counsel for the Classes;

-b.
-Entering declaratory judgments on Counts I-IV in favor of Plaintiff and the members of the Business Income Declaratory Judgment Class, the Civil Authority Declaratory from Dependent Properties Declaratory Judgment Class, as follows:

-Judgment Class, Extra Expense Declaratory Judgment Class, and the Business Income i.
-Business Income, Civil Authority, Extra Expense, and Business Income from the necessary interruption of their businesses stemming from the COVID-19 pandemic are insured losses under their policies; and ii.
-Defendants are obligated to pay for the full amount of the Business Income,

-Dependent Properties losses incurred in connection with the Closure Orders and
+- a.
+Entering an order certifying the proposed nationwide Classes, as requested herein, designating Plaintiff as Class representative, and appointing Plaintiff's undersigned attorneys as Counsel for the Classes; - b.
+Entering declaratory judgments on Counts I-III in favor of Plaintiff and the members of the Income Protection Declaratory Judgment Class, the Civil Authority Declaratory Judgment Class, and the Extra Expense Declaratory Judgment Class, as follows - Business Income, Civil Authority, and Extra Expense losses incurred in connection with the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic are insured losses under their policies; and - ii.
+Defendants are obligated to pay for the full amount of the Business Income, Civil Authority, and Extra Expense losses incurred and to be incurred related to COVID-19, the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic. - c.
+Ordering Defendants to pay both pre- and post-judgment interest on any amounts awarded; - d.
+Ordering Defendants to pay attorneys' fees and costs of suit; and e.

-Civil Authority, Extra Expense, and Business Income from Dependent

-Properties losses incurred and to be incurred related to COVID-19, the Closure c.
-Ordering Defendant to pay both pre- and post-judgment interest on any amounts awarded;

-Orders and the necessary interruption of their businesses stemming from the d.
-Ordering Defendant to pay attorneys' fees and costs of suit; and e.
 Ordering such other and further relief as may be just and proper.

-COVID-19 pandemic.